amitsingha/amitsingha/README.md

 - 👋 Hi, I’m @amitsingha
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Web Development for live m_ project to the web.

 <!---
 amitsingha/amitsingha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.